The Environment and Climate Change Law Review: South Korea

-The competent authorities (including the MOE) are responsible for the enforcement of environmental laws and have the authority to impose sanctions, such as suspension of work, licence revocation, administrative fines, and the granting of permits or subsidies as prescribed in the individual laws.
+The competent authorities (including the MOE) have the authority to impose sanctions, such as suspension of work, licence revocation, administrative fines, and the granting of permits or subsidies as prescribed in the individual laws.

 Such administrative sanctions can be challenged through administrative litigation.
 The judicial authority in Korea is exercised by courts on three levels: District Court (or Administrative Court), High Court and the Supreme Court.
-If an interested party wishes to contest an administrative disposition by a competent authority (such as the MOE), it could file an administrative litigation before the Administrative Court.
+If an interested party wishes to contest an administrative disposition by a competent authority (such as the MOE), he or she could file an administrative litigation before the Administrative Court.
 The judgment made in the Administrative Court can be appealed to a High Court, which can then be appealed to the Supreme Court.
-However, the Supreme Court may decline to review the appeal if certain conditions are not satisfied.
-In such litigation, depending on the type and nature of the challenged disposition, the abuse of discretionary power, including disproportionality, infringement of the principle on trust protection and unconstitutionality of the statutory basis for the disposition, may additionally be asserted.

 Environmental laws and regulations authorise or otherwise provide statutory grounds for a wide range of civil liabilities and criminal penalties.